edabrowska/el_passion_psd/README.md

 ## Static export

-When exporting to static files (`$ npm run export`), all files in the `/static` directory will have an asset hash appended to filename.
+When exporting to static files (`$ npm run export`), all imports from the `/static` directory will have an asset hash appended to filename.
 To require them properly, use `getStaticFilePath` function, as shown in `components/ImageTag`.

-Unfortunately, there are two code smells necessary ([related issue](https://github.com/zeit/next.js/issues/2534)):
-1. the build has to run twice - first time so the styles are extracted, to be available for `static-hash.js` script
-2. see comment in `OnDonePlugin` function in `next.config.js`

 ## Fetching data